The last year has been a journey for me – mostly a journey in grace.

 Click here to watch the video, or simply press play below.

-Again, I’m going to refer you to a resource.
-If you haven’t read Jen Wilkins book, Women of the Word: How to Study the Bible with Both Our Hearts and Minds, then please read it.
+If want to learn more about how to study your Bible, then I highly recommend, Jen Wilkin’s book, Women of the Word: How to Study the Bible with Both Our Hearts and Minds.

 Other posts that might help: